gracekrahm/gracekrahm.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year Astrophysics major at Agnes Scott College with minors in Mathematics and Dance.
-Most of my research focuses on star formation and the interstellar medium.
+My research focuses on star formation and the interstellar medium.
 When I am not in classes or doing research, I enjoy dancing, knitting, and reading fantasy novels.